 Cut/sand the excess fingers from the side wall joints.
 Remove the Top Board.

 Cut the Insulation Board to fit the frame – it’s best to have this a reasonably loose fit to avoid pushing the walls out.
 Ensure the cuts are square.
 Trim the top/bottom foil 5mm from each edge to avoid it rucking – this also makes it easier to sand the edges evenly.

 Turn the assembly over and mark the Insulation Board to match the wiring slots in the Bottom Board.

-Turn the assembly over again and use the Top Board to mark the wiring holes on the top of the Insulation Board with a marker pen.
+Turn the assembly over again and use the Top Board to mark the wiring holes on the top of the Insulation Board with a small screwdriver.

 Cut channels in the top of the Insulation Board from the wiring holes to each slot, and a larger channel between the slots as shown here:

 Put the Top Board back on, and check that the surface is completely level.
 If necessary, pack with card sheets glued on to the insulation board.

 Thread the ends of 14 wires through 300mm of 8mm braiding and solder to the D-Type plug as follows:

 |10||Red||Inner rail of inner O track|